snk11/lem-in/README.md

 the result format:
 Each line corresponds to one turn where each voyager can move from a room to another room linked and free.

-So for the example we can solve the problem in a minimum of 3 turn.
+So for the example we can solve the problem in a minimum of 3 turns.

 ```